 Progesterone deficiency in menopausal women is a critical part that every woman needs to know off so that they are better equipped to handle their menopausal period.
 To many women, menopause is caused by the hormonal imbalance in the body, many do not know what causes the hormonal imbalance in the body.
-This article seeks to shade more light on what exactly is progesterone, what are its functions in the body, low progesterone levels in the body with relation to menopause, symptoms of deficiency in progesterone, and how to know whether one has progesterone deficiency.
+This article seeks to shade more light on what exactly is progesterone, what are its functions in the body, low progesterone levels in the body with relation to menopause, symptoms of deficiency in progesterone, and how to know whether one has a progesterone deficiency.

 What is Progesterone?

-Progesterone is a hormone that is found in everybody-men, women and children.
+Progesterone is a hormone that is found in everybody-men, women, and children.
 This hormone is essential for longevity and good health.
 Especially for women at reproductive age, their body needs a lot of progesterone hormone and the body produces large amounts of progesterone during the pregnancy period.
 Natural progesterone is produced during a woman’s monthly cycle by the ovaries.
 It affects a woman’s reproductive cycle and her ability to have children.

 Functions of Progesterone

 The progesterone hormone plays the critical role of balancing and neutralizing the powerful effect of excess estrogen in the body.
-In the event of estrogen having dominance in the body, an individual stands to suffer from the harmful effects of estrogen and its getting out of control.
+In the event of estrogen having dominance in the body, an individual stands to suffer from the harmful effects of estrogen and it is getting out of control.
 In the body, progesterone is a thousand times more than estrogen.
 It helps in the building of other hormones like estrogen, corticosteroids and glucocorticoids among others.
 In the absence of progesterone, there would be no reproduction.
 Estrogen stimulates cell growth while progesterone works to ensure growth is maintained at healthy levels.
 It ensures the development and survival of the embryo.

 Here are a few facts about progesterone: